Discover Christmas photos taken outdoors, where Led lights are much used lately for festive lighting.

 Mind that restaurants that are not in hotels are rarely open on Christmas Eve.
 Usually, their staff is only back on duty from the 25th of December onward.

 You must love the genuine old.
-Otherwise, this former capital will not appeal to you.
+Otherwise, the ancient quarters of the former capital of Tenerife will not appeal to you.

 The photo shows scarce Christmas decoration.
 Yet, its romantic light lures you in to explore many secret nooks and crannies.
 There, nativity scenes may surprise you.
 Ancient trees on town squares are clad in led lights.
 Motives for more Christmas photos, indeed.